Identifying Axion Insulator by Quantized Magnetoelectric Effect in Antiferromagnetic ${\mathrm{MnBi}}_{2}{\mathrm{Te}}_{4}$ Tunnel Junction

-In this Letter, we propose an axion insulator tunnel junction consisting of few-layer MBT sandwiched between two metallic contacts for the detection of the quantized TME, providing a specific setup to unambiguously identify axion insulators.
+In this Letter, we propose an axion insulator tunnel junction consisting of a few-layer MBT sandwiched between two metallic contacts as an experimental setup to unambiguously identify axion insulators through the quantized TME.
 We first show that a perpendicular magnetic field can induce a surface charge polarization that is physically related to the layer-resolved Chern numbers and the quantized axion field $\theta=\pi$.
-When the magnetic field varies with time adiabatically, the ensuing time-dependent surface charge polarization will generate an AC charge current.
-Then, by using time-dependent non-equilibrium Green's function, we quantitatively confirm the detectable AC current through the tunnel junction driven by a harmonic magnetic field.
-These two distinct calculations achieve a remarkable agreement in the result, demonstrating the validity and reliability of our proposed experimental setup.
+When the magnetic field adiabatically varies with time (\textit{i.e.}, with a frequency far less than the insulating gap), the surface charge polarization becomes time-dependent and will generate an AC charge current through the tunnel junction.
+We use time-dependent non-equilibrium Green's function to quantity the detectable AC current driven by a harmonic magnetic field, which agrees remarkably well with the time derivative of the induced charge polarization, thus strengthening the validity and reliability of our proposed scheme to identify axion insulators.
 Since archetypal materials parameters have been adopted in the modeling, we anticipate our theory to be able to inspire and guide experiments in the perceivable future.

 \textit{Low energy effective Hamiltonian.---} MBT is a van der Waals magnet consisting of Te-Bi-Te-Mn-Te-Bi-Te septuple layers (SLs) arranged on a triangle lattice with parallel intralayer ferromagnetic order while adjacent SLs are coupled antiferromagnetically.
 Under the basis $ ^T$ with $\lvert p_z^{+(-)},\sigma\rangle$ the spin-$\sigma$ orbital of Bi (Te), the low energy Hamiltonian for a layered MBT can be written as~\cite{Zhang2019Topological,Lian2020Flat,Li2021Spin}